n123git/save-docs/troubleshoot.md

 ![Missing Yo-kai Team in Inventory due to mismatched num entries](assets/yokai_corruptA.png)

 ## Hurt Pandles
 This is a result of [].
 However, this is more serious as it *may* result in actual data loss.
 This form of corruption is catgeorised by level 0 yokai, with no HP or soul.
 These are usually either pandles or just yo-kai with a blank icon.
 Unlike the previous issue the game still considers them Yo-kai.
+This can cause battles to *immediately* end.
 # Misc